New Home Technology- What Should You Consider When Building a New Home?

 /in Home Automation /by webadmin@wilsons.caHave you heard about home automation and wondering what the deal with it is?
 Below we’re looking at a few aspects of home automation.

 Home automation, as the term suggests, is basically equipping your home with smart devices that allow you to control certain features in your home.
-This is also called a smart house or a smart home, which gives you the ability to control lights, thermostats, some appliances, doors, security cameras and more.
+This is known as a smart house or smart home, allowing control over lights, thermostats, appliances, doors, cameras, and more.

 It is important to note that all these smart devices usually connect through a communications channel (WiFi, Z-Wave, etc.) to a main hub in your home.
 With this, you can make adjustments or set conditions via an app like Alarm.com.